BlackHatDevX/Head-Space-Checker/README.md

 ## Disclaimer

-This HeadSpace Checker is intended for educational purposes only.
+This HeadWay Checker is intended for educational purposes only.
 The developer does not promote any illegal activities.
 Please use this checker responsibly and abide by the terms and conditions of the services you are checking.

 ## Contact